GBell94/Tic-Tac-Toe/README.md

 ### Note

-The game code is a copy from my own repository at github.com/GBell94/tic-tac-toe-2.
+The game code has been copied from my own repository at github.com/GBell94/tic-tac-toe-2.
 Where the code has been taken or adapted from other sources, this is included in the credits section above.